fbrowther/Web-Scraping-Challenge/README.md

 ## Important Note:
-Please click 'Get Latest Mars Data' button on the html webpage to update webpage with more recent data.
+Please click 'Get Latest Mars Data' button on the html webpage to update webpage with recent data.